19hours/sg-statutes/Acts/Estate Duty Act.md

 (h) deposits and balances with futures members of the Singapore Exchange where such deposits and balances are in respect of transactions which qualify for the concessionary rate of tax under section 43D of the Income Tax Act (Cap.
 134).

-[19/76; 2/83; 14/84]
+[19/76; 2/83; 14/84; 32/2002]

-(1A) Estate duty shall not be payable in respect of any movable property passing on the death of any person dying on or after 1st January 2002 who at the time of his death was not domiciled in Singapore.
+(2) Estate duty shall not be payable in respect of any movable property passing on the death of any person dying on or after 1st January 2002 who at the time of his death was not domiciled in Singapore.

-[32/2002 wef 18/11/2002]
+[32/2002]

-(2) For the purposes of this section —
+(3) For the purposes of this section —

-(a) “approved banks” means approved banks within the meaning of section 13(13) of the Income Tax Act; and
+(a) “approved banks” means approved banks within the meaning of section 13(16) of the Income Tax Act; and

 (b) a deceased person shall be treated as resident in Singapore if during the period of 12 months ending on the date of his death he had —